mariopineda/pde-console-4-mad-libs/README.md

 # Processing Assignment 4: Mad Libs

 In this assignment you will create a mad lib.
 Mad libs are short stories that have blanks called placeholders to be filled in.
 In the non-computerized version of this game, one person asks a second person to fill in each of the placeholders without the second person knowing the overall story.
 Once all placeholders are filled in, the second person is shown the resulting story, often with humorous results.
 See https://en.wikipedia.org/wiki/Mad_Libs for more info.
-Note: many song lyrics are not appropriate for this asignment due to their repetitive nature.
-If you want to use a song lyric make sure you ask Dr. P. first.
+Note: many song lyrics are not appropriate for this assignment due to their repetitive nature.

 In this assignment you will create a computerized version of mad libs where your program will read in a text file where the placeholders are indicated using tags.
 The program then replaced the placeholders with random words from pre-defined lists.

 ## Instructions
-Find a poem of your choice that has at least ten lines and save it as a plain text file in the ```MadLibs/data``` directory.
-Name the file ```poem.txt```.
+Find a poem of your choice that has at least ten lines and save it as a plain text file in the `MadLibs/data` directory.
+Name the file `poem.txt`.
 You can use any poem you want to but if you cannot think of any you can start here  http://hellopoetry.com/shel-silverstein/poems/title/ for some poems by Shel Silverstein or http://100.best-poems.net/ for a mix of well known poems.

-Open ```poem.txt``` in a text editor and replace nouns with the tag ```<noun>```, verbs with ```<verb>``` and adjectives with ```<adjective>```.
+Open `poem.txt` in a text editor and replace nouns with the tag `<noun>`, verbs with `<verb>` and adjectives with ```<adjective>```.
 You do not have to replace all the nouns, verbs and adjectives with tags.
 It is up to you to decide with ones to replace to get a "good" mad lib.
 Avoid using the same tag more than once per row (try to figure out why a tag appearing more than once in a row would be a problem).
 Do try to use several different tags in at least some of the lines.

 For example the following poem by Shel Silverstein
 ```